 Alternatively, patients who have been very happy with the appearance of their nose undergo some form of physical trauma with a resultant nasal fracture and change in the shape of the nose.
 Uncorrected, this can be devastating for some patients with a serious loss of self-confidence that can affect personal relationships and work performance.

-The object of rhinoplasty surgery is to create a harmonious natural appearing balance between the patient’s nose and other facial features.
+The object of this urgery is to create a harmonious balance between the patient’s nose and other facial features.
 It is extremely important for you to communicate your desires to Dr. Pincock, so that an exact plan is developed for your surgery that is tailored personally to what you’re after.

 Many people who are happy with the appearance of their nose require a rhinoplasty for breathing problems; this is often called “functional rhinoplasty” and sometimes it is necessary to straighten your septum or address your sinuses at the same time.
 In these cases, insurance may cover some or the majority of the costs involved with your surgery.